spacejam/seaslug/README.md

 ##### seaslug does not aim to excel at

-* building your own data structures (write this in Rust and use it from seaslug)
+* building your own data structures (write this in Rust and use + test it from seaslug)
-* intensive numerical processing (write this in Rust and use it from seaslug)
+* intensive numerical processing (write this in Rust and use + test it from seaslug)

 ##### motivation